LGBTQ2S+ & Allies Consultation and Reconciliation Portal

 2. What are the different ways we should engage the LGBTQ2S+ community?

-The following summary is a capture by theme of the input we received from the LGBTQ2S+ community and its allies.
+The following summary is a capture by theme of the input we received about from the LGBTQ2S+ community and allies in our engagement with community members during the months of May and June of 2019.

 Question No. 1